learn-co-curriculum/dsc-data-viz/README.md

 y = np.sin(x)
 ```

-Now that we have our data ready, We shall create a scatter plot using `plt.scatter()` function which can take in two vectors and shows their relationship.
-We can optionally pass in extra parameters like `label` to provide information to the plot, `plt.title()` for defining a title and `plt.legend()` to add this context information to the plot.
-Finally we shall use `plt.show()` functions to output the plot.
+Now that you have your data ready, create a scatter plot using the `plt.scatter()` function which takes in two vectors and shows their relationship.
+You can optionally pass in extra parameters like `label` to provide information to the plot, `plt.title()` for defining a title, and `plt.legend()` to add the label information to the plot.
+Finally, use the `plt.show()` function to display the plot.

 ```python